 I’m sharing this recipe with my Mom in mind.
 Mom loves mushrooms.
-Sautéed, stuffed or in a salad – doesn’t matter, I think mushrooms are her very favorite food!
+Sautéed, stuffed, mushroom soup or in a salad – doesn’t matter, I think mushrooms are her very favorite food!

 Mom is also my best friend – we giggle and laugh, collaborate and commiserate.
 She has been strength when I need it and tough when it’s time to dry those tears and move forward.
 Family is everything, don’t you agree?

 I am SO LUCKY to have both of my folks in my life and have such a great relationship with them!
 I don’t know what I’d do without them.
 They proof every blog before it goes out.
 Each time they find something.
 Even when I’m sure I’ve went over it six times with a fine-tooth comb.
 They still call me and say “Debbie I found something that needs correcting…”

 I’m sure they will find something in this one too, but I’m winging it!
 Because I can’t ask my folks to proofread a post that’s about them, right? 😀

 Anyway, let’s get back to these mushrooms.
 Mom will love them.
 They are fabulous!
 Savory, creamy and a tiny bit spicy.

 I will make them when they visit next – Mom will be happy I’m sure!

 - Start by cleaning the mushrooms.
 Take a damp paper towel and gently wipe the outside of the mushroom.
 Slice off the tip of the stem.
 Removing the remaining part of the stem to use in the filling.